Norwegian Australians

 Norwegian Australians (Norskaustraliere) are Australian citizens of Norwegian ancestry.
-The majority of these people were part of the Norwegian diaspora.

 History

 An organised European immigration to Australia was initiated in 1788.
 Most of the early emigrants were deported from Britain to the "Penal Colony".
 The most famous was probably Knud Geelmuyden Bull (1811 - 1889), from Bergen, a painter and forger of coins who was deported to Hobart, Tasmania.

 In 2008, 800 people celebrated the Norwegian Constitution Day in Brisbane.
-The 17 May celebrations in Brisbane have in recent years been considered to be the largest celebration of the Norwegian national day in the southern hemisphere.
+The 17 May celebrations in Brisbane have in recent years been considered to be the largest celebration of the Norwegian national day in the Southern Hemisphere.